La Perouse Circuit Walk to Cape Banks

 Footbridge to Cape Banks

-Cape Banks is a beautifully raw headland with a very rocky landscape, a wonderful spot to explore and take in the coastal views.
+Cape Banks is a beautifully raw headland with a rocky landscape, a wonderful area to explore and enjoy the coastal views.

 If you look closely, you may even find the remains of an old shipwreck named the SS Minmi, which stranded at Cape Banks in 1937.